 The community songwriting workshops took place on the 1st and 11th June (see photos below).

 We launched the songs at the National Railway Museum at Locomotion Shildon on 15 July 2021.
-We'll be sharing these songs very soon - watch this space!
+You can watch some of the recordings from the Locomotion concert here.

 We would love to know your story!
 Let us know using the form below....

 Storytelling day - 1st June 2021

 The first community workshop brought together 12 people to learn about the railway history in Shildon, and to share with each other our own connection to Shildon.
 The workshop brought together people from Shildon as well as one or two others with an interest in the railway history of the region.
 We were delighted to be joined by Jane Hackworth Young, the great, great granddaughter of Timothy Hackworth, the locomotive engineer and pioneer of the Stockton & Darlington Railway.

 The day began with a tour of New Shildon including the Masons Arms Crossing where Locomotion famously set off to launch the railway on the 27th September 1825 as well as Hackworth's Cottages and the coal drops by the station.
 We then continued the conversations at Shildon Railway Institute - the world's first railway institute - reflecting on the stories that inspired us the most as well as exploring our own connection to Shildon and the railways of the North East.

 The conversations from the storytelling day were written up and key themes emerged including 'sense of belonging to Shildon', 'early memories of Shildon' and 'what Shildon means today'.